This article was last updated on January 26, 2024 to add comparison table and more factors about Docker vs Kubernetes.

 Brief introduction to Docker and Kubernetes

 Containerization is one of the core aspects of application modernization, and almost all new application development uses containers to package their applications.
 Enterprise applications even use container orchestration platforms like Kubernetes.
-Today we will discuss both Docker and Kubernetes in detail.
+Today we will not only discuss Docker and Kubernetes in detail but will also go through how these technologies facilitate containerization, application modernization, and the orchestration of enterprise applications.

 We will compare both in terms of features, pros, and cons and in which scenario you should prefer one over another.
 Note that Docker is just a container runtime, whereas Kubernetes is a container orchestration platform, so both complement each other.
 Let’s start with a brief introduction of both technologies.